-The Company's commercial revenue, if any, will be derived from sales of products that we do not expect to be commercially available for many years, if ever.
-Additionally we may enter into out-licensing transactions from time to time but there can be no assurance that the company can secure such transactions in the future.
-Accordingly, we will need to obtain substantial additional funds to achieve our business objectives including to further advance clinical and regulatory activities, to fund prelaunch and launch related costs and to create an effective sales and marketing organization to commercialize ensifentrine.
-We will need to seek additional funding through public or private financings, debt financing, collaboration or licensing agreements and other arrangements.
+The Company's commercial revenue, if any, will be derived from sales of products that we do not expect to be commercially available within the next year, if ever.
+Additionally, we may enter into out-licensing transactions from time to time but there can be no assurance that the company can secure such transactions in the future.
+Accordingly, we may need to obtain substantial additional funds to achieve our business objectives including to further advance clinical and regulatory activities, to fund prelaunch and launch related costs and to create an effective sales and marketing organization to commercialize ensifentrine.
+Any such additional funding will need to be obtained through public or private financings, debt financing, collaboration or licensing agreements and other arrangements.
 However, there is no guarantee that we will be successful in securing additional capital on acceptable terms, or at all.